-An abrupt and severe allergic reaction can arise within seconds after being exposed to an allergen.
+Overall, an abrupt and severe allergic reaction can arise within seconds after being exposed to an allergen.
 This form of reaction is called as anaphylaxis and can trigger dangerous symptoms such as difficulty breathing, swollen airway and abrupt drop in the blood pressure.
-This type of reaction requires immediate medical assistance.
+Consequently, this type of reaction requires immediate medical assistance.

 If an individual experiences an allergic reaction and the exact cause is not determined, a doctor should be seen to determine the cause.
-In case an individual has a known allergy and has symptoms, medical care is not required if the symptoms are mild.
+If an individual has a known allergy and has symptoms, medical care is not required if the symptoms are mild.

 In most cases, over-the-counter antihistamines such as diphenhydramine are effective in controlling mild allergic reactions.
-If an individual experiences a severe allergic reaction, seek immediate medical care.
+In addition, if an individual experiences a severe allergic reaction, seek immediate medical care.

 Quick Note / Disclaimer

 The material posted on this page on an allergic reaction is for learning and educational purposes only.
 To learn to recognize and manage allergic reactions, register for a first aid and CPR course with one of our training providers.